nasirlukman/nasirlukman.github.io/_posts/2025-07-12-image-data-representation.md

 I think OBIA could be more naturally implemented using a graph-based approach, where clustering and classification happen simultaneously in a unified framework.
 However, I haven’t explored this idea in depth myself.

 We can also define the graph purely in feature space, where nodes are pixels and edge weights are the Euclidean distance between spectral vectors.
-This structure makes it easy to apply unsupervised classification methods that group pixels based on spectral similarity—much like K-means.
+This structure makes it easy to apply unsupervised classification methods that group pixels based on spectral similarity, much like K-means.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">